Urban Exploration and Abandoned Aircraft at Bangkok’s airplane graveyard: one of the Big Mango’s most unique attractions

 How do you get to the Airplane Graveyard?

-The simplest way is to reach the Airplane Graveyard is to take a taxi.
+The simplest way is to reach the Airplane Graveyard is to take a taxi or a Grab (Thailand’s equivalent of Uber).
 The address is 594 Ramkhamhaeng Road/Ramkamahaeng soi 103.
 The site is next to a car repair shop and nearby there is a large apartment block called Assakarn Place Condominium.

 Ramkhamhaeng Road is one of the busiest roads in Bangkok so avoid rush hour if you intend to take a cab.
 A cheaper alternative is to take the Khlong (canal) Saen Saep express boat.

 Line 2, the Golden Mount Line, runs from Tha Phan Fah Leelat (shown as Panfa Leelard on some maps) to Wat Si Bun Ruang.
 The Tha Phan Fah Leelat stop is walking distance from the backpacking mecca of Khao San Road and the ferry stops at other handy points along its route including Chitlom, Wireless and Nana.